Skip to content

 With New Kansas we’ve done that — made a fresh, approachable family that’s ready to work hard and play hard for another 100 years.

-Introducing the New Kansas Typeface
+Introducing New Kansas

 New Kansas was originally intended for display use at 18 points and larger, but because of its tall x-height, the weights from light to bold can be used for paragraph text.
 This advance over its predecessor ensures New Kansas will be used time and again.